peterjc/galaxy_blast/tools/ncbi_blast_plus/README.rst

         - Document the BLAST+ 2.6.0 change in the standard 12 column output from ``qacc,sacc,...`` to ``qaccver,saccver,...`` instead.
-        - Accept gzipped FASTA inputs (contribution from Anton Nekrutenko).
+        - Accept gzipped FASTA inputs (contribution from Anton Nekrutenko). v0.3.1  - Clarify help text for max hits option, confusing as depending on the output format it must be mapped to different command line arguments.
+          Except for text and HTML outputs, must use ``-max_target_seqs`` which does not just apply as an output limit.
 ======= ======================================================================